Jupiter0806/JS_Playground/log.md

 # May 29, 2018
 - Add scope_returned_function to reveal the scope of the returned function.
 Could it access functions and variables defined in two sides?
 No!!
+- Fix bugs in js auto test as getErrorNameByCode is not defined
+- Publish js auto test

 # May 28, 2018
 - Update js auto test to make it accept function as its paramter in config